Racing toward the Cliff

 Camlin’s construction.
 The group, whose name was a

-judgments involved as well as the path on
+of the judgments involved as well as the

 One of Linden’s attorneys later observed that Linden was really more an artist than